 Queensland is the epitome of Australian beach paradise, there are multiple beaches here that offer everything that you could wish for.
 Let’s take a look at some of the best beaches in this state.

 Palm Cove is known as the cleanest beach in the whole of not only Queensland but in Australia.
 This stunning beach is located 20 minutes out of Cairns and is aptly named due to being lined with glorious, elegant palm trees.

 Cape Hillsborough is famed for the gathering of kangaroos and wallabies that gather here every morning, locals and tourists alike will flock here before sunrise to catch a glimpse of these native animals feeding on washed-up seeds from the night before.

-Nudey Beach on Fitzroy Island is ideal for those looking to soak up the sun in a beautiful natural surrounding.
+Nudey Beach on Fitzroy Island is ideal for those looking to soak up the sun in beautiful natural surroundings.
 The name might suggest a beach where clothes are not an option, but this is not the case.
 Lined by lush rainforest, this white sandy beach is a genuine paradise.